hamlet-io/docs/docs/hello/hamlet.md

 Let's get started..

 ## An Application

 An application consists of multiple discrete pieces of functionality.
-Within hamlet, we call these pieces **components**.
+Within hamlet, we call these pieces components.
 For this documentation we will use a piece of functionality that displays `Hello!`

 <Mermaid chart={`
     graph LR;
     container[Hello]
+    style container height:100px,width:100px;
 `}/>

-Here is our widget, it performs a specific function, saying `Hello!`.
+Here is our widget, it performs a specific function, saying Hello!.
 While it might be part of a bigger application, it still acts as an independent unit.
 If we run this container locally and access it over http we meet our hello widget and it lets us know where it is

 ```bash
 docker run -p 8000:8000 hamletio/hello